Pradumnasaraf/DevOps/Kubernetes/README.md

 ### Services

-Servies are for internal communtion of pods.
-It also help giving a pop static IP address
+Services are for internal communication of pods.
+It also helps give a pop static IP address

 ```yaml
 apiVersion: v1